 EVELYN CHAPMAN ART AWARD

-The Evelyn Chapman Art Award is a new $50,000 scholarship to be presented to an Australian painter, male or female under 45.
-The Award is given to support a young Australian painter by furthering their art education both in knowledge and artistic practice internationally or in Australia.
+The Evelyn Chapman Art Award is a $50,000 scholarship is presented to an Australian painter, male or female under 45.
+The Award, given every two years, is intended to support a young Australian painter by furthering their art education both in knowledge and artistic practice internationally or in Australia.